Henabo/IPv6_probing/README.md

    2. ```./eip-generator``` will generate new ipv6 addresses based on the input file
    3. new addresses will be stored in generated_ipv6_addresses.txt

-## 4. Scan de-aliased and generated IPv6 addresses for one week - MISSING
+## 4. Scan de-aliased and generated IPv6 addresses for one week
 @zhang12574
-1. set up daily scanning using Cronjob or equivalent methods
+1. set up daily scanning using Cronjob or equivalent methods - Missing
-2. save results in a folder measuring responsiveness
+2. run `5-scan_all.sh` daily to get the scan result for de-aliased and generated addresses.

 ## 5. Daily active IPv6 addresses report and results - MISSING
 @zhang12574